-2. When the structure to be constructed consists of very heavy concentrated loads such as in the construction of high rise buildings, water tanks, bridge etc.
+2. When the structure to be constructed consists of very heavy concentrated loads such as in the construction of high-rise buildings, water tanks, bridges, etc.

 3. When the groundwater table is relatively high.

-4.When the construction has to be done on the riverside, river bed or seashore where there is increased risk of scouring.
+4.When the construction has to be done on the riverside, river bed, or seashore where there is an increased risk of scouring.